marthijn/Sidio.MailBluster/README.md

 Sidio.MailBluster
 =============
 Sidio.MailBluster is an unofficial C# SDK for the [MailBluster](https://mailbluster.com) API.
-Currently this package is not feature complete, and not released as a stable version.
-Please use at your own risk.
+This package is not yet fully feature complete, see the feature status below.
+If you encounter any issues or have recommendations, feel free to create an issue or a pull request.

 [![build](https://github.com/marthijn/Sidio.MailBluster/actions/workflows/build.yml/badge.svg)](https://github.com/marthijn/Sidio.MailBluster/actions/workflows/build.yml)
 [![NuGet Version](https://img.shields.io/nuget/v/Sidio.MailBluster)](https://www.nuget.org/packages/Sidio.MailBluster/)